tiagomariinhoo/TSPComparison/README.md

 - Run `python main.py` to execute the code
   - On linux or mac you might need to use `python3` instead of `python`

+Note that besides python you'll need a C++ compiler to run the code, as both Bitmask and PSO are implemented in C++.

+The default compile commands for PSO and Bitmask use the `g++` command to compile the code, if you're using another C++ compiler, you can change the default compile commands in the `main.py` file at the lines `106` and `107`, but always make sure that the compile output is named `main.exe`

 ### Executing only a specific algorithm
 To execute only one of them just go to their folders and check their `README.md` files